 At the fenceline, the path bends to the East and toward the highway, the A-66.
 The Vía de la Plata then picks up another tractor lane northward as it parallels the highway, shown below.

-The Camino continues to follow the tractor lane paralleling the highway for almost two kilometers, until you see this overpass.
+The Camino continues to follow the tractor lane paralleling the highway for 2.9 kilometers, until it comes to this overpass.
+You are at about kilometer 21.4 into the day.

-Essentially what this means, is that if there is high water under the bridge, and you will be able to figure that out, you must go to the right, double back to pick up the N-630, turn left (northward) until you cross the River Cañedino, then pick up the dirt road on the other side to double back under the bridge on the other side.
+Essentially what this means, is that if there is high water under the bridge, and you will be able to figure that out, you must go to the right, double back to pick up the N-630, turn left (northward) until you reach the bridge crossing the River Cañedino, then pick up the dirt road on the other side to double back under the bridge on the other side.
 Please see the interactive map for details of this detour shown in orange.

 We were lucky as there were only a few puddles under the bridge and we were able to pass straight through.
 The detour will add over 1/2 kilometer to your day, if you need to take it.

-And here is Norm, Rich and Nadine, posing for me at the turn-off.
+And here is Norm, Rich and Nadine, posing for me at the turn-off, where I turned off my GPS at 22.7 kilometers into the day.
 The private Albergue Casa Saso is only a few meters off-Camino from here.

 There is one other accommodation in El Chinarral Urbanizatión area, the very expensive Casa Rural, the Finca Europa.
 You would have to take the first paved road left, after the river crossing, after about 1/2 kilometer and follow the road for about another kilometer to find it.

 And 2.2 kilometers farther along the Camino and well-signed at the turn by the first overpass (see day two) and another 2.5 kilometers off-Camino is the Castillo del Buen Amor.
-This is a 1000 year old and fantastically renovated castle where you can stay the night, for just under 100 Euros for a double.
+This is a 1000 year old and fantastically renovated castle where you can stay the night, for just over 100 Euros for a double.
 If I had known about it, I may have made the choice to stay here!
-Where else could you stay in a castle for only 100 Euros??
+Where else could you stay in a castle for this price??

 Alberto and Carmen at the Albergue Casa Saso were kind, accommodating and extremely helpful.
 The surrounding gardens are lovely, with a pool when in season.
 The whole place is set-up like pods.
 There is a pod with two double rooms and one shared bathroom, a pod for the albergue, a pod for the dining area and a pod for the showers/bathrooms.
 Pilgrims have full range of the extensive grounds.